HOKA ONE ONE Tivra Review Facts

 A part of the lineup of Flyfit shoes in 2019 from HOKA, the Tivra shoe is specifically designed to make your workout easier.
 Founded in 2009 by the two runners Nicolas Mermoud and Jean-Luc Diard, HOKA took minimalist shoes by storm with their fabulous cushioning and responsiveness.

-A section of fans demanded the same comfort of the HOKA ONE ONE in workout shoes that had better flexibility and thus the HOKA ONE ONE Tivra Fitness Trainer was created.
+A section of fans demanded the same comfort of the HOKA ONE ONE in shoes for working out that had better flexibility and thus the HOKA ONE ONE Tivra Fitness Trainer was created.
 Many running shoes focus on forwarding movement but this shoe allows for multi-directional movement, jumps, stress and more.
 While this shoe does not feature any special midsole or outsole material, the shoe does make good on its promises of comfort and movement.

 The outsole of the HOKA Tivra features a rubberized foam with rubber pods.
 The outsole is non-marking which is quite essential on gym floors.
 This means that the shoe does not leave prints or scuff the floor.
 This can provide good grip indoors but runners can slip on wet surfaces so it is not recommended outdoors